 Benefits of joining a new senior community wait list:

 - Establish Relationships – Members of the wait-list, known as depositors, are able to meet with fellow depositors during exclusive events and establish relationships.
 This is especially valuable for people who take the step to move in upon opening because they already know their new neighbors.

 - Become Eligible to Receive Exclusive Benefits – When a Vantage Point community opens, it extends certain incentives to those who are among the first to move in.
 Known as Charter Membership, early residents receive attractive financial discounts.
 People on the wait list are offered first opportunity to take advantage of Charter Membership.

 - Plan Ahead – Joining a wait list for a senior community under development allows a person to plan their move more methodically and not feel rushed.
 The process of decluttering a home, putting it on the market, and waiting for a sale takes several months under the best circumstances.

 - Think About It – Committing to move to a senior community is a decision that should not be taken lightly.
 Joining the wait list for a community that is not open yet provides ample time to consider your decision before making a commitment.
 People on a Vantage Point community wait list can feel secure knowing their deposit is completely, 100% refundable if they change their mind for ANY reason.

-If you'd like more information on joining a wait list for Arcadia at Limerick Pointe (Limerick, PA) or The Lodge at Truitt Homestead (Rehoboth Beach, DE) please email firstname.lastname@example.org or call 610-321-1977.
+If you'd like more information on joining a wait list for Arcadia at Limerick Pointe (Limerick, PA), The Lodge at Truitt Homestead (Rehoboth Beach, DE), Meadowcrest at Middletown (Middletown, DE), or Fieldstone at Chester Springs (Chester Springs, PA), please email email@example.com or call 610-321-1977.
 We look forward to speaking with you soon!